Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Experiments

-\textbf{Baseline Methods}: We evaluate seven baselines: the classical FL method FedAVG\cite{21}; five FCL methods, specifically parameter isolation-based TFCL\cite{22}, dynamic collaboration-based DCFCL\cite{23}, and three sample replay-based methods Re-Fed\cite{24}, OFCL\cite{25} and FedCBDR\cite{26}, with all four methods (including our FedKACE) employing local buffer capacity $M=1000$; and the Centralized method as an upper bound benchmark.
-We exclude generative replay and prompt-based FCL methods since the study\cite{27} reports they underperform sample replay-based methods and require additional training overhead.
-For FCL methods requiring explicit task identifiers, we assign an explicit task label to each FL round.
-More details are provided in Appendix \hyperref[Appendix A]{A}.
+\textbf{Baseline Methods}: We evaluate seven baselines: the classical FL method FedAVG \cite{21}; five FCL methods, including the parameter isolation-based TFCL \cite{22}, the dynamic collaboration-based DCFCL \cite{23}, and three sample replay-based methods, namely Re-Fed \cite{24}, OFCL \cite{25} and FedCBDR \cite{26}; and the Centralized method as an upper bound, with Re-Fed, OFCL, FedCBDR and our FedKACE employing a local buffer capacity of $M=1000$.
+All methods use ResNet-18 \cite{46} as model.
+We exclude generative replay and prompt-based FCL methods, as they underperform sample replay-based methods \cite{27}.
+The remaining FCL baselines use the FL round index as the explicit task identifier.